-Iced coffee is one of life's pleasures.
-This refreshing beverage combines the rich taste of coffee with the coolness of ice and the creaminess of milk or heavy cream.
+Iced coffee is my summertime treat.
+I love the way it combines the rich taste of coffee with the coolness of ice and creaminess of milk.
+Here's how to make it at home.

 Ingredients

 There are many ways to make iced coffee, and I experimented with several of them.
-These are the ingredients needed for my favorite version of this delightful beverage:
+These are the ingredients needed for my favorite version:

 Ice.
 You'll need enough ice cubes to fill a 12-ounce glass.
 That's typically about 4-6 ice cubes.

 Coffee.
 You'll need 8 ounces (1 cup) of coffee.
-You can use any type of coffee you like.
-You can use brewed coffee, French press coffee, Espresso, Nespresso, or even instant coffee if that's your thing.
-I like to use Nespresso, so I make two long shots.
+You can use any type of coffee you like: brewed coffee, French press, Espresso, Nespresso, or even instant coffee if that's your thing.
+I use Nespresso, so I make two long shots.
 Combined, they make about 8 ounces of coffee.

 Something creamy.
-You have several options here.
-You can use heavy cream, half-and-half, or whole milk.
+You have several options here: heavy cream, half-and-half, or whole milk.
 If you need the coffee to be nondairy, you can use coconut milk, oat milk, or a nondairy creamer.
-I like to use either heavy cream or half-and-half.
+I like to use heavy cream or half-and-half.

 Variations